Generating Independent Replicates Directly from the Posterior Distribution for a Class of Spatial Latent Gaussian Process Models

 \baselineskip=12pt

 2mm

 4mm

-Markov chain Monte Carlo (MCMC) is an all-purpose tool that allows one to generate dependent replicates from a posterior distribution for effectively any Bayesian hierarchical model.
-As such, MCMC has become a standard in Bayesian statistics.
-However, convergence issues, tuning, and the effective sample size of the MCMC are nontrivial considerations that are often overlooked or can be difficult to assess.
-Moreover, these practical issues can produce a significant computational burden.
-This motivates us to consider finding closed-form expressions of the posterior distribution that are computationally straightforward to sample from directly.
-We focus on a broad class of Bayesian generalized linear mixed-effects models (GLMM) that allows one to jointly model data of different types (e.g., Gaussian, Poisson, and binomial distributed observations).
-Exact sampling from the posterior distribution for Bayesian GLMMs is such a difficult problem that it is now arguably overlooked as a possible problem to solve.
-First, we derive a new class of distributions that gives one the flexibility to specify the prior on fixed and random effects to be any conjugate multivariate distribution.
-We refer to this new distribution as the generalized conjugate multivariate (GCM) distribution.
-The GCM distribution's theoretical development is similar to that of the CM distribution with two main differences; namely, (1) the GCM allows for multiple data types and prior distributional assumptions, and (2) the GCM explicitly accounts for hyperparameters through marginalization.
-The development of GCM is needed for our main contribution of direct sampling from the exact posterior distribution.
-These direct simulations have an efficient projection/regression form, and hence, we refer to our method as Exact Posterior Regression (EPR).
-Several theoretical results are developed that create the foundation for EPR.
-Illustrative examples are provided including a simulation study and an analysis of estimates from the U.S. Census Bureau's American Community Survey (ACS). \baselineskip=12pt
+Markov chain Monte Carlo (MCMC) allows one to generate dependent replicates from a posterior distribution for effectively any Bayesian hierarchical model.
+However, MCMC can produce a significant computational burden.
+This motivates us to consider finding expressions of the posterior distribution that are computationally straightforward to obtain independent replicates from directly.
+We focus on a broad class of Bayesian latent Gaussian process (LGP) models that allow for spatially dependent data.
+First, we derive a new class of distributions we refer to as the generalized conjugate multivariate (GCM) distribution.
+The GCM distribution's theoretical development is similar to that of the CM distribution with two main differences; namely, (1) the GCM allows for latent Gaussian process assumptions, and (2) the GCM explicitly accounts for hyperparameters through marginalization.
+The development of GCM is needed to obtain independent replicates directly from the exact posterior distribution, which has an efficient projection/regression form.
+Hence, we refer to our method as Exact Posterior Regression (EPR).
+Illustrative examples are provided including simulation studies for weakly stationary spatial processes and spatial basis function expansions.
+An additional analysis of poverty incidence data from the U.S. Census Bureau's American Community Survey (ACS) using a conditional autoregressive model is presented. \baselineskip=12pt

 \baselineskip=12pt

 {\bf Keywords:} Bayesian hierarchical model; Big data; Gibbs sampler; Log-Linear Models; Markov chain Monte Carlo; Non-Gaussian; Nonlinear.

 \pagenumbering{arabic} \baselineskip=24pt